gmucsn/mTree_learning_exercises/basic_auctions/step_5/README.md

 4. Losers will be sent a message they did not win the auction.
 5. Finally, we will send a message back to the institution to start the next auction.

-TODO: It looks like all the send messages are using the second element of the (bidder, bid) tuple instead of the first.
 ```
 def complete_auction(self):